Steven Fletcher (politician): Government MP

 Fletcher was re-elected with an increased majority in the 2006 federal election, as the Conservatives won a minority government nationally.
-After the election, he was appointed as parliamentary secretary to the Minister of Health and the minister for the Federal Economic Development Initiative for Northern Ontario.
+After the election, he was appointed as parliamentary secretary to the minister of Health and the minister for the Federal Economic Development Initiative for Northern Ontario.

-Fletcher supported Sam Katz's bid for re-election as Mayor of Winnipeg in 2006.
+Fletcher supported Sam Katz's bid for re-election as mayor of Winnipeg in 2006.
 In late 2006, he assisted Liberal MP Andy Scott in presenting a motion for a national strategy on the treatment of persons with autism.
 He received a 2006 Champion of Mental Health Award.

 Fletcher has received awards for community involvement, including a special award from the National Cancer Leadership Forum for advocating a national cancer strategy.
 He has also received the Courage and Leadership Award from the Canadian Cancer Society, and was inducted into the Terry Fox Hall of Fame on 13 November 2006.
-Fletcher was also awarded the King Clancy Award, as well as being a recipient of her Majesty's Golden Jubilee Medal for his contributions to Canada.
+Fletcher was given the King Clancy Award, as well as being a recipient of her Majesty's Golden Jubilee Medal for his contributions to Canada.

 Fletcher has advocated for embryonic stem cell research using embryos that would otherwise be discarded from in-vitro fertilization techniques.
-He stated on CBC's The National " I would ask this question.
+He stated on CBC's The National, "I would ask this question.
 A Canadian who finds themselves with a terrible ailment or a loved one with a terrible ailment and there is a cure that is derived by embryonic stem cell research, would they deny their loved one or themselves that cure because of the source of the cure?
 Most Canadians would say please, cure me."

 In March 2007, Fletcher began a campaign to have Ottawa's taxi service improve its wheelchair accessibility.
-There is a book written by Linda McIntosh, a former Member of the Legislative Assembly in Manitoba, about Fletcher's life entitled What Do You Do If You Don't Die? released in December 2008.
+Linda McIntosh, a former member of the Legislative Assembly in Manitoba, wrote a book about Fletcher's life entitled What Do You Do If You Don't Die?, released in December 2008.